Mornington, County Meath: Myth and early history

-Inbher Colpa or Inber Colptha was the principal name in early medieval times for the mouth of the Boyne and in particular the area on its southern shore where hostium Colpdi, the haven of Colpa, was located.
+Inbher Colpa or Inber Colptha was the principal name in early medieval times for the mouth of the Boyne and in particular the area on its southern shore.
+There hostium Colpdi, the haven of Colpa, was located in a small shallow inlet and natural harbour south of the present bridge at Mornington.
 The Inbher or tidal estuary of the Boyne, which now extends inland as far as the confluence with the Mattock River, had an earlier tidal limit just below the river-crossing at Ros na Ríg.
 The estuary had a number of names in medieval Irish literature and was associated as a place of departure and arrival in the ancient legends and myths often signifying stories concerning drownings, a dangerous wave or tidal bore, overseas arrivals and corporeal remains found in the inter-tidal wrack of the estuary.
 Tráig Inbir or Tráig Indbir Colpa, the Strand of Inbher Colpa, a counterpart to Mornington, was within the wider area of Tuath Inbhir (i mBregaib) between the Boyne and Nanny.

 The origin of the name is associated in myth with Colpa an Chlaidhimh ("of the Sword"), a son of Míl Espáine in the Milesian origin of the Irish, an invader who was drowned by a wave in the attempt to land, and by tradition is buried behind Colp church in a ringfort touching on Mornington's boundary.
 While Colpa drowned, Érimón, his eldest brother, made safe landing in this place and became one of the first Milesian High Kings of Ireland.
 An alternative Dindsenchas tradition, a body of literature in verse and prose form on the origin of famous places, associates the variant name Inber Colptha with the Máta, a massive aquatic creature which occupied a once submerged plain around Dundalk, Magh Muirthemne, and which was killed and dismembered on a stone, Liacc Benn, on top of Newgrange in Brú na Bóinne, by the Dagda and parts thrown into the Boyne.
 What can be described variously as its limb, shank, calf of the leg, or shinbone (colptha) reached the estuary giving name to Inber Colptha.
 The colptha probably called to mind the narrow channel of the Boyne at this point and played on the original word Colpa. Áth Cliath, "the hurdled ford", the Irish name for Dublin, is explained in the same Dindsenchas account referring to a hurdle of bones, the ribcage of the Máta.